qizekun/SoFar/README.md

 - [x] Release the inference code with Qwen-VL-2.5.
 - [x] Add cpu devices inference support, such as MacOS.
 - [x] Release the evaluation code for Open6DOR-Libero.
-- [ ] Release more version of PointSO.
-(About 2 week)
 - [ ] Release the improved version of OrienText300K.
-(About 1 month)
 - [ ] Release gradio demo for SoFar & PointSO.
-(About 1 month)
 - [ ] Release the Objaverse-XL version dataset & PointSO.
-(Maybe 2 month or more)

 ## Contact
 If you have any questions related to the code or the paper, feel free to email Zekun (`qizekun@gmail.com`).